effiemincer/database_mini_proj/README.md

 ---
 ## Views

+Timing info is available in a table below.

 ### Active Loans For Readers
 This view is to see all active book loans with their titles and book IDs.
 ```sql